ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

 Comprehensive and accurate API reference documentation is essential for developers working with the Ping SDK for Android.
-It serves as the definitive guide to the SDK's classes, methods, and functions, enabling developers to quickly understand how to utilize its capabilities effectively.
+It serves as the definitive guide to the SDK's classes, methods, and functions, enabling you to quickly understand how to utilize its capabilities effectively.
 This section outlines the process for generating API reference documentation directly from the source code.

-You can build the API reference documentation, which uses Dokka to generate either Javadoc or HTML output, using the following commands:
+You can build the API reference documentation, which uses Dokka to generate either JavaDoc or HTML output, using the following commands:

 HTML